kellan/laughingmeme/_posts/2005-11-01-automatic-unsubscribe-considered-harmful.md

     - rss
 ---

-I’ve see a couple of tools recently adding \[automatic unsubscribe features\](http://nick.typepad.com/blog/2005/10/feeddemon*16*au.html), options to unsubscribe from a feed which has gone silent for too many days or weeks.
+I’ve see a couple of tools recently adding [automatic unsubscribe features](http://nick.typepad.com/blog/2005/10/feeddemon*16*au.html), options to unsubscribe from a feed which has gone silent for too many days or weeks.

 This seems 100% wrong to me.
 Almost a betrayal of the bright and shiny promise of RSS.